Nispeon/Nispeon/README.md

 A student in web development first of all, in my third year of college at the [IIM Digital School](https://www.iim.fr)💻

-I'm working on getting a web project management diploma, but I'm most interested in back-end developping (mainly in PHP and its frameworks).
+I'm working on getting a web project management diploma, but I'm mostly interested in back-end developping (PHP & Symfony ❤️).

 But enough with the text, let's make this look better: